 The female's skin tone was a gray white, and the male's complexion was yellowish brown or golden.
 The skin colors also changed at times, not in basic color but in subtle tones.
 They did not look like dangerous monsters, but I could not call them cute either.
 They did not articulate with their mouths but communicated via telepathy.

-Riley claims the Biiaviians got involved in Earth's Galactic history when 70 million years ago, their war with the Targ spread to our Solar System.
+Riley claimsed the Biiaviians got involved in Earth's Galactic history when 70 million years ago, their war with the Targ spread to our Solar System.
 It was then that they decided to wipe out all dinosaur life forms of Targ descent on Earth.

 No other authors mention the Biiaviians.
+Many researchers question his credibility.